-Words Rhymes & Rhythm Publishers invites poets from Nigeria, Africa and all over the world to enter their poems for the July 2018 edition of the BRIGITTE POIRSON POETRY CONTEST (BPPC) themed: ‘OF POETS AND IDEOLOGIES’.
+All Nigerian poets are invited to enter their poems for the July 2019 edition of the monthly BRIGITTE POIRSON POETRY CONTEST (BPPC) themed: ‘EXPRESS YOURSELF’.

 Remember that poetry is about inspiration.
 It is also an art.
 Use carefully edited lines and nicely original stylistic devices to express the best of your poetic heart for the sake of sharing great poetry.
 Be inspired!